erencantatar/GraphPredictiveCoding/readme.md

 5. Training using clamped img (X) and img_label (Y) Test on val_set by removing either img for generation eval or remove img_label for classification task, depedining on the task and topology (FC can do both, hierachical (VanZwol only either one))
 6. Eval on eval_set
+7. Single MP that does all (pred, call error, dEdX)